goh-chunlin/my-learning-notes/cloud/amazon-web-services/Content-SETUP_WORDPRESS_WEBSITE.md

 # Setup Wordpress Website on Amazon EC2 Virtual Machine

-## Background
-1. We will be using an existing Amazon Machine Image (AMI) from the AWS Marketplace that has WordPress already installed.
+We will be using an existing Amazon Machine Image (AMI) from the AWS Marketplace that has WordPress already installed.

 ## Configure EC2 Instance
 1. Login to the **[AWS Management Console](https://console.aws.amazon.com)**;